Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 Two aditional columns were created for further analysis using the information in the original dataframe:
 - The column 'time_of_day' to know what time of the day the users used Cyclistic's service most often.
 - The column 'day_of_week' to know what day of the week is more frequent by customers.
+- The column 'day_of_month' to find how frequent the customers are during the month.

+These three columns were obtained using the 'started_at' column.

 Other features from the dataframe were identified:
 - The column 'rideable_type' has 3 different types of bikes: electric, classic and docked.